 - Ofsted & Pupil Premium – What To Avoid

 But it can be difficult to know exactly what it is Ofsted is looking for, and how you should be planning and preparing.
 There are patterns to follow and steps to take though, and this blog discusses the ones most likely to really make a difference at your next Ofsted inspection.

-While this article focuses just on the guidance from Ofsted, it’s also worth referring to our complete school leaders guide to the pupil premium as well as the most successful pupil premium strategies used by schools across the UK, including John Dunford’s recommendations.
+While this article focuses just on the guidance from Ofsted, it’s also worth referring to our complete school leaders’ guide to Pupil Premium, as well as the most successful pupil premium strategies used by schools across the UK including John Dunford’s recommendations.
 We’ve also got our pick of the top low cost pupil premium intervention ideas.

 Pupil Premium: Ofsted’s Advice

 There are four key recommendations for the use of Pupil Premium funding in the Ofsted accountability process.
 Full details can be found in the school inspection handbook here, but these four can be summarised as follows: